Introspection in Midlife Crisis: 11 Ways to Restructure your Life Through

 How to navigate introspection in midlife?

-Why is reflection in midlife is important?
+Why is reflection in midlife essential?

-Reflection in midlife increases sense of fulfillment, lowers stress, and increases self-awareness.
+Reflection in midlife increases sense of fulfilment, lowers stress, and increases self-awareness.
 It helps reinterpret experiences, which improves emotional regulation and causes a U-shaped happiness curve to recover after the age of fifty.
 This makes people feel better overall.

 How does introspection in midlife affect time perception?